 Peter Berry, became the Company's President, Chief Executive Officer and a member of the Company's Board of Directors in connection with the Share Exchange Agreement.
 Mr. Berry joined CryoPort Systems, Inc. as a consultant in 2002 and became its President, Chief Executive Officer, Chief Operating Officer and a member of its Board of Directors in 2003.
-Prior to joining the Company, Mr. Berry was Vice President Sales & Marketing for BOC Cryostar, AG in Switzerland.
+Prior to joining the Company, Mr. Berry was Vice President Sales & Marketing for BOC Cryostar, AG in Switzerland from 1996 to 2000 and principal of a private consulting practice from 2001 to 2003.
 Mr. Berry has over 30 years executive experience in cryogenic equipment with Union Carbide, BOC Group and MVE International.
 He also has business start up, turnaround, sales/marketing and operations background experience, both domestic and international, in manufacturing and service based industries.

 Dee S. Kelly CPA, became Vice President of Finance.
 Ms. Kelly has 22 years experience in public and private accounting.
 She served 5 years in the Healthcare Group of Ernst & Young, LLP.
 She has also held financial management positions with international bio-tech and medical device manufacturers.
-Ms. Kelly recently served as Vice President, Controller for Equifax Financial Services, Inc. Ms. Kelly joined the Company in 2003.
-Prior to joining the Company, Ms. Kelly was Corporate Controller for Masimo Corporation, a manufacturer of patient monitoring devices.
+Ms. Kelly recently served as Vice President, Controller for Equifax Financial Services, Inc. from 1995 to 2000.
+Prior to joining the Company in 2003, Ms. Kelly was Corporate Controller for MacGillivray Freeman Films Corporation from 2000 to 2001, Corporate Controller for Masimo Corporation, a manufacturer of patient monitoring devices from 2001 to 2002 and principal of a private consulting practice since 2002.

 Gary C. Cannon, became the Company's Secretary and a member of the Company's Board of Directors in June 2005.
 Prior to joining the Company, Mr. Cannon was securities counsel and compliance officer for The Affordable Energy Group, Inc. from November 2004 to May 2005, and general and securities counsel for World Transport Authority, Inc. from July 2003 to November 2004.
 Mr. Cannon was in private practice from August 2000 to July 2003, and has practiced law for the past 18 years, representing all sizes of businesses in such areas as, formation, mergers and acquisitions, financing transactions, tax planning, and employee relations.
 Mr. Cannon has done extensive securities work and has served as a compliance officer for companies with respect to the Sarbanes-Oxley Act, and other compliance matters.
-Mr. Cannon obtained his Juris

-Doctorate from National University School of Law, his Masters of Business degree from National University and his Bachelor of Arts from United States International University.
+Mr. Cannon obtained his Juris Doctorate from National University School of Law, his Masters of Business degree from National University and his Bachelor of Arts from United States International University.